THE VIVIT EXPERIENCE

 The VIVIT Experience has been produced and written by the UK’s leading anatomical specialists with current PHD researchers, doctors, anatomists and teachers all contributing the content and delivery.
 This ensures the academic content is up-to-date and relevant for students today.
 We deliver training in over 10 NHS England trusts and train over 20,000 NHS students each year ranging from medical students, nurses, midwives to paramedics and biomedical scientists.
 All of our team have extensive experience in real human body dissections and our team conduct two full human body dissections on an annual basis to keep their dissection skills quite literally, cutting edge!

-If you are a teacher or lecturer and are looking to take Anatomy & Physiology learning to the next level email
+If you are a teacher or lecturer and interested in taking Anatomy & Physiology to the next level email our academic team at